 - A score above 36 to 79 indicates an acceptable quality of life

-- A score of 35 and below is an indicator that your dog’s quality of life is poor, and you should consider euthanasia.
+- A score of 35 and below indicates that your dog’s quality of life is poor, and you should consider euthanasia.

 The Seven Factors of the Quality of Life Scale

-Numerical values are one part of the when to put down your dog checklist, but the vets' quality of life scale also considers seven additional factors alongside the numerical scale for a better assessment:
+Numerical values are one part of the when to put down your dog checklist.
+Still, the vets' quality of life scale also considers seven additional factors alongside the numerical scale for a better assessment:

 Signs that your dog is in pain may include: